 At this point, the disease is no longer reversible.
 Pockets form in between your gums and the bone, collecting bacteria and food particles.
 Bacteria are starting to eat away at the bone, causing bone loss to start.
 Usually, scaling and root planing are recommended at this stage to clean out those gum pockets and smooth the tooth roots so the gums reattach.

 Moderate Periodontal Disease

-This is a deeper stage that’s also controlled with scaling and root planing.
+This is a deeper stage that’s also controlled with scaling and root planning.
 Bacteria bore deeper and not only attack the bone but your bloodstream too.
 Inflammation and bacteria from gum disease can spread throughout your body and cause problems in other areas that aren’t the mouth.

 Severe Periodontal Disease

 At this stage, the infection has completely evolved into disease-causing bacteria.
 Only surgery can help take care of gum disease at this stage.
 You’ll be in a lot of pain, have severe bad breath, and have gums that have pockets that ooze pus.
 You’re susceptible to tooth loosening or full loss and you’ll have trouble chewing and biting.